MicrosoftDocs/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 description: "The Trend Graph for Employee Lifecycle surveys behaves differently than that of recurring survey programs."
 ---

-# Understand the trend graph in an Employee Lifecycle survey
+# Use the trend graph in a Viva Glint Employee Lifecycle program

 The Trend Graph for Employee Lifecycle (ELC) surveys behaves differently than that of a Microsoft Viva Glint recurring program.